leejorda/Quest/README.md

 - Follows Model-View-Controller (MVC) architectural principles for code organization and maintainability

 ## Running the project
-To run this project on your machine, please follow these steps.
+To run this project, please follow these steps.
 Note: You must install xCode on a Macbook in addition to having a Firebase account prior to starting

 1. **Clone Repository**
    - Clone this repository to your machine